 These companies spend a fortune developing new medications, and the window to recoup those expenses is often tiny.
 This can lead them to rush clinical trials, cut corners on testing, and avoid thoroughly vetting their product.
 When this occurs, the chance of a severe side effect going undetected rises substantially.
 These side effects could have dangerous– and sometimes fatal– consequences.

 While bringing a civil action against a large corporation might seem daunting, you are entitled to pursue damages.
 If you have suffered injuries from a dangerous prescription drug, you could have a viable claim for monetary compensation against the pharmaceutical company.
 To discuss your legal options, contact us at Rutter Mills, a personal injury law firm.

 If you have suffered a medical injury caused by a dangerous drug, you could have a claim similar to any defective product.
 While the law allows you to file suit against a drug manufacturer in many cases, there is nuance to this rule.

-First of all, drug manufacturers are generally protected from lawsuits if they can show they took reasonable steps to warn of its risks.
+First, drug manufacturers are generally protected from lawsuits if they show they took reasonable steps to warn of its risks.
 If you were on notice of a potentially dangerous side effect, it is unlikely you will be able to recover compensation for your injuries.

 Since 2013, there has also been additional protection for the manufacturers of generic drugs.
 That year, the Supreme Court decided a case known as Mutual Pharmaceutical Company vs. Bartlett.
 In this decision, the Court ended the ability for consumers to seek compensation for a generic drug manufacturer’s defective design claim.